Art in Public Places

 Art in Public Places Virtual Tour

-Take a virtual tour of the City's Public Art Collection of sculptures, murals and other treasures.
-This interactive application will show you where to find the works along with details about its creation and the artist(s) who produced it.
+Take a virtual tour of the City's Public Art Collection of sculptures, murals, and other visual treasures.
+This interactive experience weaves photos, maps and background information on how these works came into existence.